CW3E/MET-tools/Grid-Stat/README.md

 other respects the analysis is the same, up to defining the appropriate paths, interpolation schemes, neighborhood sizes, etc.

-## Processing gridstat outputs
+## Processing Grid-Stat outputs
-The MET Grid-Stat tool used in this workflow outputs [ASCII text files](https://met.readthedocs.io/en/latest/Users_Guide/grid-stat.html#grid-stat-output) with naming patterns following a general form of
+The MET Grid-Stat tool used in this workflow writes outputs to [ASCII text files](https://met.readthedocs.io/en/latest/Users_Guide/grid-stat.html#grid-stat-output) with naming patterns following a general form of
 ```